Vijayvarma115/Event-Booking-System-/README.md

 2. **SMS Notifications**: Optional feature.
 Requires Twilio configuration.

 3. **Race Condition Protection**: Currently uses MongoDB atomic operations for basic concurrency control.
 For high-traffic scenarios with individual seat selection, the FIFO Queue + 2PL enhancement (see Future Enhancements) would provide more granular control.

-## Contributing

-1. Fork the repository
-2. Create feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to branch (`git push origin feature/AmazingFeature`)
-5. Open Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For issues and questions:
-- Create an issue in the repository
-- Contact: your-email@example.com

-## Acknowledgments

-- MongoDB for database
-- Stripe for payment processing
-- React team for the amazing framework
-- Socket.io for real-time communication
-- All open-source contributors